Kalirad/Making_ATP_fast_-_slow/README.md

 + Yeast_chem_model.py: The model written in Python 2.7.

-+ Yeast_chem_model.ipynb: ipython notebook to generate Figures 2, 3, 4, 5, and 6.
++ Yeast_chem_model.ipynb: ipython notebook to generate Figures 2, 3, 4, and 5.

-+ k1_2_k2_100_2_fin.txt: The results from the game-theoretical analysis.
++ replicator_results.csv: The results from the game-theoretical analysis.